ibhagwan/dots/README-vim.md

-:g/regex/m $                " move all matching lines to end of file :g/regex/-1j                " for every matching line, go up one line and join :%s/\s\+$//e                " remove all trailing whitespaces throughout buffer /\%>10l\%<20l{regex}        " search for regex between lines 10-20 (excluding ln 20) /\v%>10l%<20l{regex}        " same as above using 'very magic' /\%u{xxxx}                  " search for unicode character `u+{xxxx}` (e.g. `u+0061` for `a`)
+:g/regex/m $                " move all matching lines to end of file :g/regex/-1j                " for every matching line, go up one line and join :%s/\s\+$//e                " remove all trailing whitespaces throughout buffer :g/^/m0                     " reverse order of all lines in current buffer :v/./d                      " delete all empty lines (same as `:g!/./d`) /\%>10l\%<20l{regex}        " search for regex between lines 10-20 (excluding ln 20) /\v%>10l%<20l{regex}        " same as above using 'very magic' /\%u{xxxx}                  " search for unicode character `u+{xxxx}` (e.g. `u+0061` for `a`)